Yecats/GameDevTutorials/tutorials/Unity/How-to-make-a-configurable-camera-with-the-new-Input-System/readme.md

 # How to make a configurable camera with the new Unity Input System
 > This tutorial was created with Unity version 2019.2.

-With this tutorial, you’re going to build a configurable camera that handles moving, zooming and rotating.
-This design works great for games that do not want an attached 3rd person camera, but instead want freedom to move around a scene.
+In this tutorial, you’re going to build a configurable camera that handles moving, zooming and rotating.
+This design works great for games that do not want an attached 3rd or 1st person camera, but instead want freedom to move around a scene.
 Instead of using the old input system, we’ll be hooking it up to the new one and will review key concepts as we go.

 Configuration features of the camera are: